 Your Secret Weapon

-By Kate Forman, Rugger’s Edge Advisor
+By Kate Forman, Former Rugger’s Edge Advisor

 You (the students) must read books, solve math problems, plot science experiments, and write essays (oh, the writing!).
-Balancing these requirements can be quite complicated, and you need a secret weapon.
+Balancing these requirements can be pretty complicated, and you need a secret weapon.
 Here it is:

 Check your grades (every day)